The best Luxury Las Vegas Hotels are what makes the City of Lights even more vibrant than it already is.

 Recommended by Stella from Around the World in 24 Hours

-The Bellagio in Las Vegas is truly a one of a kind hotel.
+The Bellagio in Las Vegas is truly one of a kind and one of the best Luxury Las Vegas Hotels.
 There’s so much to do in the Bellagio, you don’t even need to leave the hotel your entire time in Vegas to have an amazing time.

 The restaurants at the Bellagio are some of the best in the United States.
 Enjoy the French-Spanish tasting menu at Picasso, which has two Michelin stars.

 The decor is inspired by Pablo Picasso’s work, and there are even real Picassos on the walls.
 Celebrity chefs like Wolfgang Punk and Jean-Georges Vongerichten also have outstanding restaurants at the Bellagio.

 If you’d rather have something sweet, the Bellagio is also home to the largest chocolate fountain in the world.
 In the evening, if you’re looking for a show, buy a ticket to Cirque de Soleil’s O show.

 This aquatic-themed show, with both acrobats and synchronized swimmers, will leave your jaw on the floor.
 Stars from all over the world come to perform special concerts at the Bellagio, from Lady Gaga to Fleetwood Mac.

 But if you’re looking for the best free show in town, don’t miss the Bellagio’s magical fountain display at night.
 It was one of the stars of Ocean’s 11, after all!

 I have learned a few things since the last time I visited Las Vegas in 2018.
 First, I noticed the striking similarity in Las Vegas’s climate and Namibia’s, one of the safest countries in Africa.